bmdako/BerlingskeMQ/README.md

 A simple message queue implemented in Node using Redis.

-A producer inserts a message into a list called e.g. "work" using LPUSH.
+A producer inserts a message into a work queue (Redis list) called e.g. "work" using LPUSH.
 This producer could be our other Node.js API application.

 ```sh
 redis> LPUSH work "task 1"